 Those stepping stones may be a finite or infinite number.
 You may see them in the distance far ahead like a trail or they may be shrouded in fog revealing each next one only when you step on the previous.

 Action Goal is what you define your next action steps for.

-Now let’s see how some of the other types fit Vision Goals and Action Goals
+Now let’s see how some of the other types fit 25-year Visions and 90-day Action Goals

 – Long term goals – “I want to be a millionaire in 20 years”, “I want to build/buy my dream house in 5 years”, “I want to get married and have a family with many kids in 10 years”.
 They are long term and define a vision for the big things in your life.